Should I PuSH My Child To Speak?

 Brave behavior can take many forms, and each step forward helps a child build tolerance for the uncertainty and social risk that speaking can involve.

-Eventually, these experiences create opportunities for brave talking, which may begin with whispering a short response to a trusted adult, answering a peer’s question quietly, or sharing a rehearsed response in a structured activity.
+Eventually, these experiences create opportunities for brave talking.
+A child might whisper a short response to a trusted adult, answer a peer’s question quietly, or share a rehearsed response during a structured classroom activity.

-When adults rush to rescue the child from anxious moments, speak on the child’s behalf, or quickly move on when silence occurs, the child may unintentionally learn that avoidance is the safest option.
+When adults rush to rescue the child from speaking situations, answer questions on the child’s behalf, or quickly move on when silence occurs, the child may unintentionally learn that avoidance is the safest option.

-Supportive coaching involves small shifts in how adults respond.
+Supportive coaching involves small but meaningful shifts in how adults respond, and how you respond in these moments matters.

-Instead of immediately filling the silence, adults may practice waiting a few extra seconds.
-Instead of coaxing a response repeatedly, they may offer calm curiosity and leave space for the child to respond when ready.
+Instead of immediately filling the silence, adults may practice waiting a few extra seconds to give the child an opportunity to respond.
+Instead of coaxing a response repeatedly, they may offer calm curiosity and leave space for the child to participate when ready.

 Encouragement also shifts away from celebrating only perfect speech.
 Instead, adults notice and reinforce the effort involved in approaching a challenging moment — whether that looks like tolerating a prompt, taking a step forward, making eye contact, or offering a quiet whisper.

-These small changes help children experience speaking situations as opportunities for growth rather than moments of pressure.
+Over time, these responses help children experience speaking situations as opportunities for growth rather than moments of pressure or evaluation.

 Parents are central to helping children build confidence using their voice.